TPabasara/TPabasara/README.md

 ================================================================================================================================
 <br/>

-  ### Aspiring cloud engineer
+  ###

 <br/>
-I’m an aspiring Cloud Engineer with the knowledge of web development, currently pursuing a Bachelor's degree in Computer Science at the University of Sri Jayewardenepura in Sri Lanka.
+I’m with the knowledge of web development, currently pursuing a Bachelor's degree in Computer Science at the University of Sri Jayewardenepura in Sri Lanka.
 With a strong passion for technology and innovation, I enjoy building scalable web applications and am continuously exploring the world of cloud computing to deepen my expertise and expand my impact in the tech industry.
 <br/>
 <br/>
    🧠  I'm currently learning.